-School: SOE Batch: 2020-2022 Program: B.Ed.
-Current Academic Year: 2021-22 nch: Semester: IV cation GED 205 1 Course Code SEB205 2 Course Title Peace Education 3 Credits 4 4 Contact 4-0-0 Hours (L-T-P) Elective 5 Course Type Elective The course will enable the student-teachers to - ) 5 Course Objective 1-Demonstrate knowledge and understanding broader than that Objective generally provided within a single department or discipline; 2-Demonstrate extended, deepened, and refined skills in critical thinking, research, and writing; 3- Demonstrate knowledge among different contexts to underscore the interdependence of thought; violence, social justice); 4- Demonstrate strong engagement as human beings and global citizens responsible for the world around them, present and future; Demonstrate initial understanding of a vast topic that can be a locus for lifelong learning.
-6 Course On the completion of this course, the pupil-teachers will be able to- Outcomes CO1-Describe the conceptual basis of peace education, CO2-Understand the process of preparation for peace.
+Current Academic Year: 2022-23 Semester: IV Semester: IV SEB205 Peace Education 4 4-0-0 Elective The course will enable the student-teachers to - 1-Demonstrate knowledge and understanding broader than that generally provided within a single department or discipline; 2-Demonstrate extended, deepened, and refined skills in critical thinking, research, and writing; 3- Demonstrate knowledge among different contexts to underscore the interdependence of thought; violence, social justice); 4- Demonstrate strong engagement as human beings and global citizens responsible for the world around them, present and future; Demonstrate initial understanding of a vast topic that can be a locus for lifelong learning.
+On the completion of this course, the pupil-teachers will be able to- CO1-Describe the conceptual basis of peace education, CO2-Understand the process of preparation for peace.
 CO3-Acquire knowledge about the important thinkers of peace.
 CO4-Develop awareness about issues and challenges of peace.
 CO5-develop empirical knowledge about peace through various experiences.
-7 Course Peace education is the process of acquiring the values, the knowledge and Description developing the attitudes, skills, and behaviors to live in harmony with oneself, with others, and with the natural environment.
+Peace education is the process of acquiring the values, the knowledge and developing the attitudes, skills, and behaviors to live in harmony with oneself, with others, and with the natural environment.
 This paper will enable the pupil teacher to correct their attitude in favor of spreading the peace as a necessity for harmonious development of society and world.
-8 Unit 1 Conceptual Introduction Α Role of Education in Personal, Social, National, Global and Universal spheres; coherence and contradictions among these roles; Origin of Jealousy, Hostility, and Violence; Relations between humans and nature: the question of environment. В Self and Identity: the enabling functions of 'self' in the context of motivation, development and adjustment; Freud's theory of the structure of the psyche.
-Individual and collective self; duality and conflict: interpersonal, communal, national. С Understanding Conflict: The use of perspective, symbols, stereotypes, and rhetoric in analyzing communication and representation of contentious issues in television and other modern media; Analyzing life at school: culture of competition; corporal punishment and its consequences; role of family; gender roles and stereotypes.
-Unit 2 Preparation for Peace A Introspection, Mediation, Persuasion: Cultivating the perspective and skills necessary for peace; В Sources of stress and conflict: analysis and reflection of circumstances leading to stress and conflict. С Dialogue: The concept and its applications in life in the family, school, and among peers.
-Unit 3 Philosophical Resources Thinkers of Harmony: Study of relevant extracts from the writings of А Montessori ('Peace and Education') В Iqbal ('Is Religion Possible') С Dalai Lama ('Universal Responsibility'

-SH [AR] DA UN IVERS SITY
+SE IAR DA UN IVERS SITY